bloominstituteoftechnology/web-guided-project-class-components-solution/README.md

  - constructor builds state
  - State is accessed through `this.state.`
  - Props is accessed through `this.props.`
+ - Class components can contain functional components.
- - Event Handler methods is accessed through `this.handlerName.`
+ - Event Handler methods is accessed through `this.handlerName.` and is created externally to the handler.

 ### BREAK

 ### Project Following Along
 #### 1. Tour a project that mixes functional and class components and that uses prop drilling.
-* Deminstrate completed followAlong project.
+* Demonstrate completed followAlong project.
   - Completed toggle of Items
   - Add Item
   - Clear Purchased